 Step 2.
-Add the OAuth token in Jira Software Server
+Add the OAuth token in Jira Software Data Center

-After you create a key and secret in Bitbucket Cloud, you go to Jira Software Server and enter the account, the OAuth key, and secret as follows:
+After you create a key and secret in Bitbucket Cloud, you go to Jira Software Data Center and enter the account, the OAuth key, and secret as follows:

-- Log in to Jira Software Server as a user with admin permissions.
+Log in to Jira Software Data Center as a user with admin permissions.

-- From the Jira Software Server dashboard click the (settings) icon.
+From the Jira Software Data Center dashboard click the (settings) icon.

 Enter a Workspace or User Account name.